kkeri/logic-interpreters/03-variables/README.md

 Problems:

-- we get results from unrelated `def`s
+- We get results from unrelated `def`s.
 - Chained declarations are incorrectly handled.
+- Variable evacuation is weird.

 ### Rule 2